Kasra-G/ReactorController/README.md

   </ol>

 ## Configuration:
-  Optionally use monitors to configure the program.
-Once it is configured, you do not need monitors anymore. <p>
+  To configure the program, use monitors to configure the program.
+Once it is configured, the monitors are no longer necessary but can display information still <p>
-  Monitors can be used to display information about the reactor.
   The minimum monitor size is 2x2.
 Use a height of 4 to have access to all settings.

-## Update history:
+## Update History:
 Last update: 5/24/2021 <p>
+  <b>5/24/2021:</b> Added support for Extreme Reactors and Big Reactors <p>
   <b>5/24/2021:</b> Started tracking update history / Uploaded to GitHub <p>

 ## Attributions: